The Knock Restaurant is in Philadelphia’s Gayborhood. It serves classic American food at fair prices.

 Salads: Light Bites with Serious Flavor

-Salads do not have to feel boring.
-The Knock proves that fast.
-I often order the Knock Chicken Salad for $18.
-It comes with mixed greens and grilled chicken.
+I often get the Knock Chicken Salad ($18).
+It has mixed greens and grilled chicken.
 Almonds and cranberries add crunch.
 Radishes and feta add bite.
-The balsamic dressing ties it together.
-It feels filling but still fresh.
+Balsamic dressing ties it all together.
+It fills you up but stays fresh.
 I ate it after a late night and felt better.

-The House Salad costs $12.
-It keeps things simple and clean.
-It has greens, tomatoes, cucumbers, onions, and carrots.
-A parmesan crisp adds texture.
-Champagne dressing keeps it light.
-The Caesar Salad also costs $12.
-Romaine mixes with house dressing, parmesan, and croutons.
+The Caesar Salad ($12) mixes romaine with house dressing, parmesan, and croutons.
 It tastes classic and balanced.
-For more flavor, try the Chopped Bleu for $12.
-It mixes romaine with bacon, tomatoes, onions, and bleu cheese.
+The Chopped Bleu ($12) mixes romaine with bacon, tomatoes, onions, and bleu cheese for extra flavor.

 Pizzas: Crispy, Cheesy Delights